CKohwo/CKohwo/README.md

 - Analytical summaries and human-readable insights
 - Optional dashboards for exploration

-The first deployment of this system is the **Autonomous EdTech Analyst for Africa** — a system built to process education datasets, detect patterns, generate narratives, and support real-world decision-making.
+The first deployment of this system is the **Autonomous EdTech Analyst for Africa** — this is a system built to process education datasets, detect patterns, generate narratives, and support real-world decision-making.

 ADIP is my long-term foundation for industry-grade data intelligence systems applicable to FinTech, AgriTech, Logistics, and Public Policy analytics.